Tuna-on-a-bagel/synthData/README.md

 The majority of the work that will be done is through the blender UI.
 A tutorial video for working with this specific package can be found
 at: <put link to video here>

-all of these modules utilize the blender python api bpy.
+All of these modules utilize the blender python api bpy.
 Documentation for bpy can be found here: https://docs.blender.org/api/current/index.html
-NOTE: this documentation is fairly weak, you may encounter many problems when calling certain functionns.
-There have been many changes made between bpy 2.8 and 3.5,
+NOTE: this documentation is fairly weak, you may encounter many problems when calling certain functions.
+There have been many changes made between bpy 2.8 and 3.5, but the 3.5 documentation is lagging behind.

+## spawnDirs.py

+This file must be run prior to any other process.
+This will generate a consisten structure between all datasets that will prevent issues later on. the general structure for each dataset is.